 The IRM service must first be enabled for SharePoint.
 Then, you specify IRM permissions for a library.
-For SharePoint Online and OneDrive for Business, users can also specify IRM permissions for their OneDrive for Business library.
+For SharePoint and OneDrive, users can also specify IRM permissions for their OneDrive library.
 SharePoint does not use rights policy templates, although there are SharePoint configuration settings that you can select that match some settings that you can specify in the templates.

 If you use SharePoint Server, you can use this IRM protection by deploying the Azure Rights Management connector.
 This connector acts as a relay between your on-premises servers and the Rights Management cloud service.
 For more information, see Deploying the Azure Rights Management connector.